AUDIENCE FEEDBACK (UK Premiere, 2023)

 I wanted it to be about real people and relationships, the ordinariness of life and how ‘the ordinary’ is regained by adjusting, accepting to a ‘new ordinary.’

-I appreciate that it is very difficult to address the subject in the space of two acts of a play.
-I therefore decided not to focus on the aspect of physically crossdressing but more about how a family manage the disclosure, the event which brings it about and the immediate consequences.
+I appreciate that it is very difficult to address the subject of being Trans in the space of two acts of a play.
+I therefore decided not to focus on the aspect of physically dressing in clothing associated with another sex, but more about how a family manage the disclosure, the event which brings it about and the immediate consequences.
 I have tried not to look at the subject through rose tinted glasses either and (hopefully) avoided unrealistic interactions and resolution.

 I’ve ended up presenting both acceptance and non-acceptance as an illustration of views and the responses/reactions which one might expect without being (again, hopefully) stereotypical.
 I was also very clear that the play was not about humour and for searching for humour within it.
 If there was an occasion to smile or to laugh it came naturally from either genuine interaction between people and potentially in performance from (perhaps) an audience member being uncomfortable or challenged, not knowing how to react, to process situations and the relationships presented.